InteropEvents/add-ins-workshop/setup/setup.md

 ![Choose Web Platform](images/choosewebplatform.png)

 9. Make sure the Allow Implicit Flow check box is selected, and enter https://localhost:44382/Home.html as the Redirect URI.

-10. In Microsoft Graph Permissions, next to Delegated Permissions, click "Add"
+10. In Microsoft Graph Permissions, next to Delegated Permissions, click "Add".

 11. Add the permissions so they match the following:

 ![Graph permissions](images/finalgraphpermissions.png)

-12. Choose Save.
+12. Click Save.

 ## Get the Planner Task URL from your tenant:

 1. Use Notepad to open `PlannerSetupInfo.txt` in the root of the repo.
-Then log into your tenant
+Then log into your tenant.

 ![Log into your tenant](images/tenantlogin.png)

-2. Open the Planner app:
+2. Open the Planner app.

 ![Open Planner](images/openplanner.png)